commercetools/commercetools-jvm-sdk/CONTRIBUTING.md

 ## Testing

-Be aware that during integration tests the CT platform will fail silently on certain errors, such as:
+Integration tests should avoid testing the CT Platform, as this is not the focus of the JVM SDK.
+Nevertheless you need to be aware that the CT platform will fail silently on certain errors, such as:
 - wrong field name (unless required)
 - wrong expansion path
 - wrong query predicate
 - wrong sort criteria
 - wrong facet/filter expressions

-Therefore you need to assert that the result is as expected.
+Therefore you will need to assert that the result provided by the CT Platform is as expected.
 For example:
 ```java
 @Test
 public void testExpansionPath() {